EOSEssentials/Aegis/aegis.claim_rc.md

 * `account_name` (name of the party invoking and signing the contract)

 ### Intent
 INTENT.
-The intention of the author and the invoker of this contract is to claim a 10% of the budget set by patrons per week.
+The intention of the author and the invoker of this contract is to claim a 10% of the budget set by patrons per week to the receiver.
+It shall have no other effect.

 ### Term
 TERM.
 This Contract expires at the conclusion of code execution.